 Read more on the government website and find out whether you are eligible to apply.

-This is a loan designed to help small and medium sized businesses.
+This is a loan designed to help small and medium-sized businesses.
 The government will guarantee 80% of the finance to the lender.
 They will also pay interest and any fees for the first 12 months.
-If you feel you may be eligible, the scheme is open until 31 January 2021.
+If you feel you may be eligible, the scheme is open until 31 March 2021.

 Read more about CBILS and find a lender on the government website.